b-hexsoul/b-hexsoul/README.md

 ### What keeps me busy 😄
 <div>

-  - Currently a fulltime registered nurse in the neonatal ICU.
-Also, in my free time, I am a contract software developer for a pre-MVP React Native App:
+  <p>Currently a fulltime registered nurse in the neonatal ICU.
+Also, in my free time, I am a contract software developer for a pre-MVP React Native App: </p>
     - <a href="github link">Picket App Preview</a>

-  - Brushing up on my React skills and Algorithms and Data Structures.
+  <p>Brushing up on my React skills and Algorithms and Data Structures</p>

-  - Exercise: Running, Biking, Swimming, Weightlifting
+  <p>Exercise: Running, Biking, Swimming, Weightlifting </p>

+  <p>Other: Hanging with my wife and friends.
+Meditation.
+Reading (currently Musashi).
+Netflix!</p>

 </div>

 ### Contact Me 📫